Bryan-Yang1/GNNAS-TSP/README.md

 This repository contains the training entry point, experiment split files, hyperparameter sensitivity launcher, and result-analysis notebooks used for the Summer Research Scholarship (SRS) project at Duke Kunshan University.

+Our research paper will be published here soon!

 ---

 ## Repository Layout